EvilBit-Labs/OPNsense-config-faker/rust_migration/strategy/MIGRATION_STRATEGY.md

-# pfSense Configuration Generator - Phased Migration Strategy
+# OPNsense Configuration Generator - Phased Migration Strategy

-This document outlines the phased migration strategy for developing the pfSense configuration generator from a basic CLI tool to a production-ready system.
+This document outlines the phased migration strategy for developing the OPNsense configuration generator from a basic CLI tool to a production-ready system.
 Each milestone is named with a version number and includes detailed context, deliverables, and success criteria.

 ## Milestone Overview